alan-platform/alan-platform.github.io/pages/tuts/syntax.md

 - `component` properties reference a rule in the grammar, to be instantiated at that point: `component 'abc'` references rule `'abc'`
 - `group` properties just group properties that belong together

-For example, take following extract from the grammar of the application language:
+For example, take the following extract from the grammar of the application language:

 <div class="language-js highlighter-rouge">
 <div class="highlight">